laughingpain/opensim-macos/README.md

 - scroll down and Click "Allow Anyway"

-- now click in this window
+- now click in this window "Done"
 ![alt text](assets/error%20message.png)

-- click "Done"

 Your OpenSim instance should be running